 Retro5ive has established a FTC Team in Melvindale, know as Strong Robotics.

-Retro5ive love going to our local library, middle school, and elementary school.
-When out team goes to these local areas, we are determined to get students involved in the world of FIRST and STEAM.
+Retro5ive loves going to our local library, middle school, and elementary school.
+When our team goes to these local areas, we are determined to get students involved in the world of FIRST and STEAM.
 FIRST could always use bright, creative individuals who are committed to the sport

 Retro5ive's Outreach Events

 Spheros with Girl Scouts

 Five of Retro5ive’s members went to Anderson Elementary School to help the young girls learn how to program a Sphero.
 The girls had the opportunity to speak to the members about their roles on the team as well.
 Working with these Girl Scouts introduced them to the wonders of STEAM.
 They were enthusiastic to learn and had a blast with the team!

 Build Day with Youths

 Our team loves to inspire young students to join FIRST.
 On Build Day with Youths, we invite over elementary students to show them what out team has been working on.
 These students have the chance to learn about design, build, programming, and wiring.
 We also teach them how to safely use tools and the process of building a robot.

 Retro5ive set up a station at our high school’s annual Engineering Day.
 We allowed students to drive our robot and speak to members about what our team does.
 Events like these help us recruit members for the future.
 It also exposes our team brand to other businesses and colleges.
 We showcased the various awards our team won during competition season.
 Additionally, our team’s website was on display for students to browse through.

 Family Tech Time at the Melvindale Public Library

 Family Tech Time is way to promote FIRST and STEAM in the community.
 Our team took our robot and spheros to introduce students to technology.
 They were able to interact with the team and ask questions about how our robot was created.
 Outreach events like these are important when establishing ties with the community and promoting younger students to get involved with FIRST.

 Rocking with Robots